 The primary purposes of this offering are to create a public market for our shares for the benefit of all shareholders, retain talented employees by providing them with equity incentives, and obtain additional capital.
-We plan to use the net proceeds of this offering for general corporate purposes, including potential acquisitions.
+We plan to use the net proceeds of this offering for general corporate purposes within the business scope of our PRC subsidiary and for potential acquisitions.